SCVWA Home Page > How to Keep Score

 Figure 5 - Two Points for Blue

 The match begins.
 Watch the referee, who will be wearing red and blue wristbands as shown in Figure 3.
-Let’s say that Henry (the blue wrestler) scores two points.
+Let’s say that Calvin (the blue wrestler) scores two points.
 The referee will signal it, as shown in Figure 4.
 Some referees will also say, “Two points blue,” but not all of them do, so watch the referee’s hands.
-You write a “2” in the scoring area under Henry’s name, as in Figure 5.
+You write a “2” in the scoring area under Calvin’s name, as in Figure 5.

-Figure 6 - Bout finishes
+Figure 6 - Period 1 finishes

-Figure 7 - Add the scores
+Figure 7 - Period 2 finishes

 Circle winner, cross out loser